ARS-SWRC/GEE-KGCC/README.md

 ## Setup
 In a default Google Colab environment, setup requirements are already met for installing geekgcc.
 The earthengine-api (ee) depency is automatically installed with geekgcc and in Colab.
 When using Colab, prepend an exclamation mark (!) to the beginning of the installation code lines.
-**To install the geekgcc Python package using Pip and the PyPi distribution:**
+**To install the geekgcc Python package using Pip and the PyPI distribution:**
 ```bash
 pip install geekgcc
 ```